By Amy Hunt

 8. Clean your floors

-The counters, sink, appliances and dishes are done - the next job is to sweep, vacuum, and mop the floor.
+The counters, sink, appliances and dishes are done—the next job is to sweep, vacuum, and mop the floor, which may have collected some rubbish during your kitchen cleaning routine so far.

 Jennifer advises, "First, sweep with a broom to pick up all the larger crumbs and debris that end up on the kitchen floor.
 After sweeping, use a vacuum to get the fine dust and dirt.
 Follow it up with a thorough mopping to get rid of dirt and grime."